14 Common Business Analyst Interview Questions

 How to answer

 Mention publications or online resources you subscribe to, as well as business analytics influencers or brands you follow.
-You can also mention previous or upcoming training sessions, conferences, or webinars that will keep your skills sharp.
+You can also mention previous or upcoming training sessions, conferences, or webinars designed to keep your skills sharp.
 What have you learned from each of these resources and how have you applied your learnings?

 8. How do you manage your time and ensure you meet deadlines?